The Making of Lawn

 When it came to editing, colouring, sound mixing and so on more problems occurred which were impossible to solve without compromise, although I got a lucky break with my editor, who was a real pro (and extremely patient with my poor production skills), and with the sound mix, which a very nice man at a high-grade post-production house did for next to nothing.

 I’m amazed we ended up with a film at all.
-Having said all that, everything that’s wrong with the piece was entirely down to my inexperience.
+Having said all that, everything that’s wrong with the piece — including, the worst failing of all, a missed post-credit punchline (both characters lying down) — was entirely down to my inexperience.
 I made a few dreadful errors; but never again!
 Hopefully I’ll be able to start work on something else sooner rather than later.